 I hemmed and hawed on trying their service for MONTHS.
 When I finally did, I actually loved having high-quality meat delivered to my door!

-I shared my honest review on Butcher Box, and not too long after wrote a second Butcher Box review after being a customer myself for several months.
+I shared my honest review on Butcher Box, after being a customer myself for several months.

-What may be a secret though, is how I make Butcher Box work for my family budget.
+Butcher Box definitely saves me time.
+What may be a secret though, is how I make Butcher Box prices work for my family budget.
 I get emails asking me this all the time, so I thought now would be a good time to let the cat out of the bag!
 Here’s how to make Butcher Box worth the cost.

 We came to two conclusions: